SAHIL-HANSA/smartContract_module-2/README.md

-# MetaMask Web Application with Express and Solidity Smart Contract
+# MetaMask Feedback Portal

 ## Overview

- This project demonstrates the integration of MetaMask, a popular cryptocurrency wallet and decentralized application platform, with a custom Solidity smart contract.
-The user can interact with the smart contract and display various information on the web page using the provided buttons.
-It serves as a basic example of how to interact with Ethereum blockchain data and smart contracts using JavaScript and Web3.js within a web application.
+This project serves as a practical demonstration of how the integration of MetaMask with a simple web application and smart contract deployment on the Ethereum blockchain can enable the creation of a decentralized feedback system.
+Users can securely submit feedback, query feedback data, and interact with the dApp without the need for a central authority, showcasing the power and potential of blockchain technology in building decentralized and trustless applications.

 ## Getting Start